Advanced-Memory-Analytics/process-exporter/README.md

 ## Acknowledgements
 This project relies heavily on an open source library to get process information.
 That open source project can be found here: [gopsutil](https://github.com/shirou/gopsutil?tab=readme-ov-file)

+This project also uses Prometheus' Golang client.
+That can be found here: [prometheus/client_golang](https://github.com/prometheus/client_golang)